proventra/proventra-core/benchmark/README.md

 ## Features

-- Comprehensive evaluation of detection accuracy
+- Evaluation of detection accuracy
 - Measurement of sanitization effectiveness
 - Performance metrics (processing time)
 - Analysis by attack category and difficulty level
 - Visualization of results with plots
 - Detailed JSON reports

+## Results

+You can check the [results](./results/) folder.
+Each run is stored in its own folder `timestamp_classifier-model_sanitizer-model`.

 ## Requirements